deartc/Quality-Project-Teresa-Hawkins/README.md

 Step three is ensuring the HTTPS connection on site.
 Step four is word and credit card encrypted.

 6. Mobile Responsiveness
 Step one was Google’s Mobile-Friendly Test was used on several android phones.
-Step two was Mobile Responsiveness on the Verizon site was tested to see if the layout was presentable.
+Step two was Mobile Responsiveness on the Verizon site was tested for layout

 7. Accessibility
 I checked for clear page titles.